 This challenge has been addressed through different methods:

-1. Publishers’ package segment data and inventory - The benefit of this approach is that it is likely to work in the future as well, but it may not be a very scalable way to operate with a large group of advertisers.
+- Publishers’ package segment data and inventory - The benefit of this approach is that it is likely to work in the future as well.
+Still, it may not be a very scalable way to operate with a large group of advertisers.

-2. 1st-party ID utilisation for data transmission - For example, Adform supports the transmission of segment data based on 1P identifiers.
+- Utilisation of 1st-party ID for data transmission - For example, Adform supports the transmission of segment data based on 1P identifiers.
 The ID previously provided for use by DSP is also sent with the ad request so that the ad can be targeted based on segment data.
 At least for now, targeting based on 1P identifiers requires manual work.

 Adform ID Fusion

-Adform has developed a new solution called "ID Fusion" that aims to solve the challenge of ad targeting by combining different 1st party IDs within its own ecosystem.
-The goal is to find connections between the same user across different devices and websites in order to make ad targeting and measurement work while respecting user privacy.
+Adform has developed a new solution called "ID Fusion" that aims to solve the challenge of ad targeting by combining different 1st party IDs within its ecosystem.
+The goal is to find connections between the same user across various devices and websites to make ad targeting and measurement work while respecting user privacy.

 The ID Fusion solution relies on user consent and connects different 1st party IDs to each other.
 If the same ID is available on different websites, that real ID is used.
 If there is no matching ID available, the solution tries to connect different IDs together by predicting them.

-This new solution helps to better understand user behavior across different platforms and provides a better understanding of the type of advertising that should be targeted.
+This new solution helps to understand user behaviour across different platforms better and provides a better understanding of the type of advertising that should be targeted.
 ID Fusion is already available on Adform's platform and is expected to offer new opportunities for ad targeting.
 Read more.

 Privacy Sandbox

-Google has been working on the Privacy Sandbox project for the past few years with the aim of finding alternative solutions to third-party cookies and improving user privacy.
+Google has been working on the Privacy Sandbox project for the past few years to find alternative solutions to third-party cookies and improve user privacy.
 One of the latest proposals is the Topics API, which suggests that the browser returns a few interest groups that can be used for ad targeting without personal information.

 However, the W3C TAG (Technical Architecture Group of the organisation that sets standards for the web) has rejected this proposal and recommends that its development should not continue.
 One reason was that Topics API does not provide sufficient privacy protection for users and is not secure enough.
 Apple and Mozilla have also expressed that they do not support this proposal in their browsers, which poses additional challenges to its adoption.
 Read more.